demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-Crowdstrike_Falcon_-_Unisolate_Endpoint_README.md

-This playbook will unisolate endpoints by the device id that was provided in the playbook input.
+This playbook unisolates devices according to the device ID that is provided in the playbook input.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.